x0xr00t/KPN-FilePathTraversal-POC-2023/README.md

     OWASP: Path Traversal

 # affected device
-* Tested on the older IPTV device, (no bluethooth), likely worked on newer types to.
+* Tested on the older IPTV device, (no bluethooth), likely worked on newer types too.

 # This been patched !!
 * 3 day's after report the bug in november 2023, it was fixed with a critial urgent patch, rolled out in 3 day's